pcanwar/swopxAPI/docs/lending/lender.md

 /*
 * @notice:  borrower needs to submit the lender new proof to extend the time with a new timestamps and payment intereset the offeredTime value has to be not expired with a current time.
-* @param nonces uint256 is an arry of borrower's nonce and lender's nonce.
+* @param nonces uint256 is an array of borrower's nonce and lender's nonce.
 * @param _counterId uint256 Id of the receipt NFT
 * @param loanInterest uint256 new total insterst
 * @param currentTerm_ uint256 the cuurent term that already paid
 * @param _offeredTime uint256  it has to be greater then current timestamp otherwise it will be expired offer
 * @param gist bytes32 new root
-* @param signatures bytes32 aare an arry of borrower's sig and the lender's sig */ const extendTheTime = await swopXLanding.connect(borrower).extendTheTime(nonces [2], _counterId,  loanInterest,  currentTerm_,  _offeredTime,  gist ,
+* @param signatures bytes32 aare an array of borrower's sig and the lender's sig */ const extendTheTime = await swopXLanding.connect(borrower).extendTheTime(nonces [2], _counterId,  loanInterest,  currentTerm_,  _offeredTime,  gist ,
 signatures [2])